yv989c/BlazarTech.QueryableValues/README.md

     ) AS [q]
     WHERE [q].[V] = [m].[MyEntityID]) OR ([m].[PropB] = @__p_1)',N'@p0 xml,@__p_1 bigint',@p0=@p3,@__p_1=100
 ```
 Great!
 The SQL statement provided to [sp_executesql] remains constant.
-In this case SQL Server can reuse the [execution plan] from our previous execution.
+In this case SQL Server can reuse the [execution plan] from the previous execution.

 ## The Numbers 📊
 You don’t have to take my word for it!
-Let’s see a trace of what’s going on under the hood when both of these queries are executed multiple times, adding a new value to our list after each execution.
-First, five executions of the one making direct use of the [Contains][ContainsEnumerable] LINQ method (orange), and then five executions of the second one making use of the `AsQueryableValues` extension method on our [DbContext] (green):
+Let’s see a trace of what’s going on under the hood when both of these queries are executed multiple times, adding a new value to the list after each execution.
+First, five executions of the one making direct use of the [Contains][ContainsEnumerable] LINQ method (orange), and then five executions of the second one making use of the `AsQueryableValues` extension method on the [DbContext] (green):

 ![Trace](/docs/images/as-queryable-trace.png)
 <sup>Queries executed against SQL Server 2017 Express (14.0.2037) running on a resource constrained laptop.</sup>

 As expected, none of the queries in the orange section hit the cache.
 On the other hand, after the first query in the green section, all the subsequent ones hit the cache and consumed fewer resources.

-Now, let’s focus our attention to the first query of the green section.
-We can appreciate that there’s a cost associated with this technique, but this cost can be offset in the long run, especially when our queries are not trivial like the ones that I am using in these examples.
+Now, focus your attention to the first query of the green section.
+Here you can observe that there’s a cost associated with this technique, but this cost can be offset in the long run, especially when your queries are not trivial like the ones in these examples.

 ## What Makes This Work? 🤓
-I am making use of the XML parsing capabilities in SQL Server, which are available in all the supported versions of SQL Server to date.
-The provided values are serialized as XML and embedded in the underlying SQL query using a native XML parameter, then I use SQL Server’s XML type methods to project the query in a way that can be mapped by [Entity Framework Core].
+QueryableValues makes use of the XML parsing capabilities in SQL Server, which are available in all the supported versions of SQL Server to date.
+The provided sequence of values are serialized as XML and embedded in the underlying SQL query using a native XML parameter, then it uses SQL Server’s XML type methods to project the query in a way that can be mapped by [Entity Framework Core].

 This is a technique that I have not seen being used by other popular libraries that aim to solve this problem.
 It is superior from a latency standpoint because it resolves the query with a single round trip to the database and most importantly, it preserves the query’s [execution plan] even when the content of the XML is changed.

 ## One More Thing 👀
-The `AsQueryableValues` extension method allows us to treat our sequence of values as we normally would if these were another entity in the [DbContext].
+The `AsQueryableValues` extension method allows you to treat a sequence of values as you normally would if these were another entity in your [DbContext].
 The type returned by the extension is an [IQueryable\<T\>] that can be composed with other entities in your query.

-For example, we can do one or more joins like this and it is totally fine:
+For example, you can do one or more joins like this and it is totally fine:
 ```c#
 var myQuery =
     from i in dbContext.MyEntities